chaithanya33/docker-project/README.md

 5) sonarqube
 and integrate plugins in jenkins in plugins and systems

 overall i added some security checks and post build actions if it passes security checks and warnings should be ignored checks then only it pushes into docker images

+# project stages in jenkins